Sindh: Divisions

 In 2008, after the public elections, the new government decided to restore the structure of Divisions of all provinces.
 In Sindh after the lapse of the Local Governments Bodies term in 2010 the Divisional Commissioners system was to be restored.

 In July 2011, following excessive violence in the city of Karachi and after the political split between the ruling PPP and the majority party in Sindh, the MQM and after the resignation of the MQM Governor of Sindh, PPP and the Government of Sindh decided to restore the commissionerate system in the province.
 As a consequence, the five divisions of Sindh were restored – namely Karachi, Hyderabad, Sukkur, Mirpurkhas and Larkana with their respective districts.
-Subsequently, two new divisions have been added in Sindh, Banbore and Nawab Shah/Shaheed Benazirabad division.
+Subsequently, a new division was added in Sindh, the Nawab Shah/Shaheed Benazirabad division.

 Karachi district has been de-merged into its five original constituent districts: Karachi East, Karachi West, Karachi Central, Karachi South and Malir.
 Recently Korangi has been upgraded to the status of the sixth district of Karachi.
 These six districts form the Karachi Division now.
 In 2020, the Kemari District was created after splitting Karachi West District.
-Currently the Sindh government is planning to divide the Tharparkar district into Tharparkar and Chhachro district.
+Currently the Sindh government is planning to divide the Tharparkar district into Tharparkar and Chhachro districts.